 - Thoughts of self-harm or suicide

-If you are experiencing any of these symptoms, it is important to seek professional help as soon as possible.
+If you are experiencing any of these symptoms, it is important to seek professional help or try medical alternatives as soon as possible.
 Although postpartum depression is short-term, if left untreated, it can evolve into full-blown clinical depression.

 What To Do